 Noel (examining the loor) There was a table just here – you can still see the marks.

+Rooksby That table didn’t belong there.
+Noel Where is it now‘?
 Rooksby It’s downstairs.
 The man downstairs has got it.
+Noel That’s not fair.

 Rooksby Now don’t get on to me.
 I’m doing the College a favour squeezing you in.